 Figure 1: Resistance curve for a boat.

 At low speeds, the wave resistance is the largest factor, with the form resistance and frictional resistance also playing a role.
 As the speed of the boat increases, the wave resistance decreases, and the form resistance and frictional resistance become more significant.
-Eventually, the boat reaches the planning threshold, at which point the drag created by the hull becomes the dominant source of resistance and the curve rapidly increases.
+Eventually, the boat reaches the planning threshold, the bump on the graph.
+Here the wave making resistance almost disappears and the total resistance will decrease slightly.
+As speed increases the drag created by the hull becomes the dominant source of resistance and the curve rapidly increases.

 Now that we know the different types of resistance and how they affect a planing boat, we can start to understand how speed affects range.
 The key thing to remember is that the faster a boat goes, the more resistance it encounters, which means that it requires more power to maintain that speed.

-But from what we learned; can we say anything about where your electric boat is most efficient?
+From what we have learned, can we say anything about at what speed your electric boat is most efficient?

-Yes, just past the planing threshold is where the boat can be operated at higher speeds and still be efficient.
-This is what most boat builders refer to as the cruising speeds for their boat.
-Of course, at lower speeds, the resistance is less, and your electric boat will have the best range in both duration and distance.
-The resistance curve is a good graphical presentation of this.
 Below you will see the consumption data from one of the Evoy demo boats for three different speeds.
-Pay attention to how the consumption per nautical mile (marked with a red ring) changes for the different speeds.
+Pay attention to how the consumption per nautical mile (kWh/nm) changes for the different speeds.
 At 7 knots the range in distance is shorter than at cruising speed, as we are at the beginning of the bump which is around the planing threshold.

 Figure 2: Consumption data from slow speeds to cruising speeds.